mdabdulrazzaq/NLP-Day-1-Project/README.md

 # NLP Day 1: Text Preprocessing

 ## Introduction
 Text preprocessing is a crucial step in any Natural Language Processing (NLP) project.
 It involves cleaning and preparing text data for analysis.
 The main steps include tokenization, stop-word removal, stemming, and lemmatization.
-In this project, we will go through these preprocessing steps and also perform Named Entity Recognition (NER) using spaCy.
+In this project, we will go through these preprocessing steps.

 ### Project Contents
 - **Jupyter Notebook (`day1_text_preprocessing.ipynb`)**: A notebook that demonstrates various text preprocessing techniques.